 This document will describe the input namelist parameters for the RAMS atmospheric model and the RAMS ISAN (ISentropic ANalysis) package.
+It is recommended that the user familiarize themselves with the RAMS Technical Manual before reading this document (even if parts of the Manual are outdated!).

 Specifying values for each of the variables in the atmospheric model namelists is the principal way that a user sets up the desired model configuration and selects the many options available for a particular model run.
 The namelists have the appearance of a standard FORTRAN namelist, and indeed they were patterned after the FORTRAN format.
-However, there have been several deficiencies in the FORTRAN standard, even in FORTRAN 90, concerning namelists.
+However, there were several deficiencies in the FORTRAN standard, especially in the past, concerning namelists.
 The biggest deficiency is a complete lack of, or different formats for, comments.
 Therefore, early in RAMS development, a replacement for the standard FORTRAN namelist reading capability was developed.